cpressey/Some-Games-of-Note/article/Classic Arcade Games.md

 *   published by: Tecmo
 *   available for: Arcade
+*   controls: joystick and 1 button
 *   date released: 1984
 *   wikipedia: [Bomb Jack](https://en.wikipedia.org/wiki/Bomb_Jack)

-I remember seeing it in Portugal.
+I remember seeing it (at a laundromat, I think) while my family was on vacation in Portugal.

 You can jump really, really high!
+You can also slow down your fall after jumping, and glide horizontally, by pressing the jump button while falling.

+As of this writing the Internet Archive does not have a playable version of it online.
+However, it does have [Bomb Jack Twin](https://archive.org/details/arcade_bjtwin) playable online, which has very similar mechanics (but different, more sophisticated graphics, as well as 2-player simultaneous mode.)